anuardaher/messenger-chatbot/README.md

 # messenger-chatbot
-Aplicação de um chatbot para o Facebook Messenger
+An API for a chatbot application for Facebook Messenger and Telegram.